 But if your oil tank remains at the same level and the leak is slight, it's likely a normal part of the chainsaw's operation.
 A small amount of oil seeps onto the bar and chain during operation, and it's natural for this to drop to the ground during and after operation.
 There's no seal to capture this oil, so gravity will naturally take its course.

 There are several possible causes of an oil leak, each with its own symptoms.
 One of the simplest is that your oil tank is building up pressure during use.
-Remedying this problem is only a matter of unscrewing and re-screwing the oil cap.
+Remedying this problem may be only a matter of unscrewing and re-screwing the oil cap.
 If that doesn't do it, take a close look at the rubber ring between the oil reservoir and the chain.
 If it appears to have damage or to have shrunk due to heat exposure over time, replacing it can be an easy fix.

 If neither of those things resolves the leak, there could be a crack in the oil tank itself.
 Empty it of oil and clean it, then fill it with thin oil or water to see if you can identify where the liquid is leaking out.
 You can either repair any cracks in the tank or replace the entire tank with a new one.
 Lastly, if the leak only happens while the chainsaw is in storage, it could simply be a matter of the way you're storing it.
 By placing cardboard underneath it the next time you store it, you can identify exactly which part of the tool is leaking to make it easier to fix it.